Armagh

 St Patrick's Cathedral (RC)

 • 2 St Patrick's Cathedral (Roman Catholic), 41 Cathedral Rd BT61 7QX, +44 28 3752 2813.
-Open Daily 9:00-17:00, Tours offered Mondays to Saturdays 11:00 to 16:00, Sundays 13:30 to 16:00..
+Daily 9AM-5PM.
 Built in Gothic Revival style between 1840 and 1904, the RC cathedral has an impressive interior, the mosaics and woodwork being especially pleasing.
 It's perched on a hillock and you approach via a grand exterior stairway.
-St. Patrick's is an active parish church, with Masses, weddings and funerals regularly taking place. £3 per person for guided tours or £2 per person for self-guided tours.
-Free for children.
+St. Patrick's is an active parish church, with Masses, weddings and funerals.
+Guided tours must be booked two weeks in advance.
+Guided tour £5.
 St Patrick's Cathedral (Q934908) on Wikidata St Patrick's Cathedral, Armagh (Roman Catholic) on Wikipedia

 • 3 Franciscan Friary is a ruin just south of town centre.
 It was founded in 1263 but dissolved in 1542 by Henry VIII.